MegaReXR/Yatra/README.md

 # Book Now
-here you can book hotel of your chioce.
+Here you can book hotel of your chioce.